eXodes/nx-monorepo/README.md

 ## Generate a library

-Run `nx g @nrwl/react:lib my-lib` to generate a library.
+Run `nx g @nxext/svelte:library $lib-name` to generate a library.

-> You can also use any of the plugins above to generate libraries as well.

 Libraries are shareable across libraries and applications.
-They can be imported from `@nx-monorepo/mylib`.
+They can be imported from `@nx-monorepo/$lib-name`.

+Add a `package.json` file to the root of your library and duplicate the content of the `package.json` file of other library except for the name.

 ## Code scaffolding

-Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.
+Run `nx g @nxext/svelte:component $component-name --project=$lib-name` to generate a new component.

 ## Development server